This information will help you learn how to perform pelvic floor muscle (Kegel) exercises to improve your sexual health and pleasure.

 Many women do Kegel exercises to strengthen their pelvic floor muscles.
 This can help manage or prevent physical problems such as the leakage of urine.
 Kegel exercises can also help improve women’s sexual health and pleasure by:

 - Relaxing the vaginal muscles, which allows the vagina to be more open.
-This is helpful for women who are experiencing pain during sexual intercourse
+This is helpful for women who are experiencing pain during sexual intercourse and/or with pelvic exams

 - Increasing sexual arousal